mobile domain:mobile.usaa.com

 When costs related to claims go up, we raise our rates to make sure we can cover you.
 These costs include:

-• Medical costs like ER visits and prescriptions
+• Medical costs like emergency room visits and prescriptions.

 Who does it affect?